Oxotka/Oxotka/README.md

 - 👨‍💻 Most of my projects are available at <a href="https://infostart.ru/profile/237528/public">Infostart</a>

-- 🌱 Learning more about and studying: React, python and Xcode
+- 🌱 Learning more about and studying: Flutter+Dart, React and python

 - 💡 I like to explore new technologies.